Collection: Water Lilies

-Water lilies are rhizomatous aquatic perennial plants with rooted underwater stems.
-Tropical water lilies can only be grown in heated water or greenhouses in the UK, however most Nymphaea water lilies are hardy and don't require winter covering.
+Water lilies are aquatic perennial plants with rooted underwater stems.
+In the UK, most Nymphaea water lilies are hardy and don't require winter covering.
 If you're looking for a container pond centre-piece, dwarf and miniature water lilies are ideal, otherwise most water lilies grow to several meters wide.
-White Water Lily Nymphaea Alba is the only native British water lily and grows in medium to large pond sizes with submerged berry-like fruit.
+And boy are those blooms bloomin' lovely...

 Need help picking?